epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-04-herbstlustwm-modularized-python.markdown

 ### Hash: Config

 The Hash in Config is very similar with the colors above.
-Except that it has string interpolation all over the place.
+Except that it has string concatenation all over the place.

 <code class="code-file">config.py</code>